 - Ultimate Flexibility

-While you might have an itinerary to follow, RV travel gives you maximum flexibility and freedom.
+While you might have an itinerary to follow, an RV rental can give you maximum flexibility and freedom.
 You can take your time, make impromptu pit stops, and explore areas that interest you.
-And with more than 16,000 campgrounds spread out across the country, you’ll never have trouble finding a place to plop down and enjoy the evening.
+And with more than 16,000 campgrounds spread out across the country, you’ll never have trouble finding an rv park to plop down and enjoy the evening.
+It also has great RV Windshield Covers that can cool, shade, and protect your RV interior as well as to add some privacy.

 Think about the stress and friction involved with air travel.
 You wake up early, rush off to the airport, check your baggage, wait in a security line, rush to the terminal, deal with complicated seating arrangements, sit through delays, suffer through crowded baggage claim carousels, and find transportation to your hotel (where you hope they have your room reserved and ready).
 By the time you get to your “vacation” destination, you’re stressed out and ready to sleep.